AEADataEditor/aeadataeditor.github.io/_guidance/preparing-replication-package.md

 - Download your entire replication package from the draft openICPSR deposit, into a new directory on your computer, or onto a different computer where you have not previously run the code.
 - Run the code from that new location.
   - For Stata, close all Stata windows, and then double-click on the `main.do` file.
 This should generate a `main.log` file in the same directory as `main.do`.
-  - For R, from a terminal, type `R CMD BATCH main.R`.
-Or open RStudio, and in the **Terminal** tab (not the **Console** tab), type `R CMD BATCH main.R`.
-This should generate a `main.Rout` file in the same directory as `main.R`.
+    - For R, from a terminal or the RStudio **Terminal** tab, type `R CMD BATCH main.R`, or if using `renv`, `R --no-save --no-restore -f main.R > main.Rout`.[^noteshell]  This should generate a `main.Rout` file in the same directory as `main.R`.

+[^noteshell]: In PowerShell, you can use `R --no-save --no-restore -f main.R | Out-File -Encoding UTF8 main.Rout`.

 #### Success

-If your code does run into problems, the generated `main.log` should have clues as to what went wrong.
+If your code does run into problems, the generated `main.log` or `main.Rout` should have clues as to what went wrong.
 You should be able to fix these issues, and re-run the code in the container, until it runs without error.

 If your code runs without error, and produces all expected output files, you are done!